olincollege/genetic-programming/README.md

 ### Parameter Sweep

-We tried improving our result(accuracy) by running a parameter sweep.
-We sweeped the parameters that goes in to the genetic programming algorithm and saw how each of the parameters impacted our accuracy of the best program.
+To understand how each parameter of the genetic programming algorithm impacts the accuracy of the best program, we performed a parameter sweep.
 For each set of unique parameters, the program was run 10 times, and the average accuracy was taken.
 Default values were chosen for parameters that were not being swept, based on standards of literature and former trial and error when developing the